 - Cellular slime molds

 A substance that acts as a molecular messenger, transmitting information from one member of a species to another member of the same species.
-The first pheromone to be characterized chemically was bombykol, an unsaturated, straight-chain alcohol that is secreted in microgram amounts by females of the silkworm moth (Bombyx mori) and is capable of attracting male silkworm moths at large distances.
-The electroantennogram (EAG) technique was developed in connection with this work; the electrical signals that are generated by the pheromone stimulation of an insect's chemoreceptor cells are recorded and analyzed.
+A pheromone is a chemical substance secreted by an individual that influences the behavior of other individuals of the same species (Fig. 1).
+In general, a distinction is made between releaser pheromones, which elicit a rapid, behavioral response, and primer pheromones, which elicit a slower, developmental response and may pave the way for a future behavior.
+The first pheromone to be characterized chemically was bombykol; this unsaturated, straight-chain alcohol is secreted in microgram amounts by females of the silkworm moth (Bombyx mori) and is capable of attracting male silkworm moths at large distances.
+See also: Animal communication; Chemical ecology; Chemoreception

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 to your librarian.
 Recommend

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.